Acupuncture Kangaroo Point

 Acupuncturist – Chinese Medicine | Dry Needling |

-Minimum 4 Year Bachelor Degree | 48 -72 hour course |
+Minimum 4 Year Bachelor Degree | 48-72-Hour Course |

-Chinese Medicine Board Australian (CMBA) Registered practitioners | Minimum competence standards are observed as registration is not required. |
+Chinese Medicine Board Australian (CMBA) Registered practitioners | No Registration required-therefore minimum competence standards may or may not be applied. |

 A Holistic practise – This includes treating the affected area as well as the larger system that governs it.
-Based on a 2000 year old system. | Only treats the affected area with a purposeful, painful approach. |
+Based on a system that dates back over 2000 years ago. | Focuses only on treating the area affected in a painful manner by beating the muscle to submission or forcing the it into release. |

-Mandatory continuing professional education for registration | No continuing professional development required. |
+Required continuing professional development for registration | No continuing professional development required. |

 Strict infection control standards | Unknown standards |

-Acupuncture professionals need to have mandatory professional indemnity insurance. | Some practitioners may not be covered for acupuncture or dry needling |
+It is required to have professional indemnity insurance for acupuncture. | Some practitioners may not be covered for acupuncture or dry needling |